 Steve, to Dustin: Hope you guys are in shape.
 Lookin' at you, roast beef.

-Steve, to the Russians torturing him: The USS Butterscotch, you’ve got to try it!
-It is out of this WORLD!
+Steve, to the Russians torturing him: USS Butterscotch, I mean, you gotta try it!
+It is out of this WORLD, I'm telling ya!

 Robin, after getting injected with a mystery drug by the Russians: Morons, they messed up the drug!